Bernoulli free boundary problem for the infinity Laplacian: Introduction

 A delicate point before starting the analysis of problem \ref{f:P} is to establish what is meant by a solution.
-Clearly the PDE has to be intended in the viscosity sense.
-Going further we point out that, contrarily to the case of the exterior problem mentioned above, for solutions to problem \ref{f:P} the free boundary will not be globally $C^1$.
-Consequently, a solution is not expected to be be differentiable up to the boundary (see \cite{Hong, Hong2}), so that also the free boundary condition cannot be interpreted in a pointwise, classical way.
+Clearly the PDE has to be understood in the viscosity sense.
+Going further we point out that, contrarily to the case of the exterior problem mentioned above, for solutions to problem~\ref{f:P} the free boundary need not be globally $C^1$.
+Consequently, a solution is not expected to be differentiable up to the boundary (see \cite{Hong, Hong2}), so that also the free boundary condition cannot be interpreted in a pointwise, classical way.
 Thus, even at the boundary, a viscosity interpretation seems to be the most convenient one in order to manage both existence and uniqueness questions.
-More precisely, throughout the paper we intend solutions to \ref{f:P} according to the next definition, which is inspired by De Silva's work \cite[Def~2.2 and 2.3]{DeSilva2011}.
-If $u,v\colon\Omega\to\R$ are two functions and $x\in\Omega$, by $ u \prec_x v $ we mean that $u(x) = v(x)$ and $u(y) \leq v(y)$ in a neighborhood of $x$.
-Moreover, we denote by $\varphi$ a test function of class $C^2$, and we set $\varphi ^+ := \max \{ \varphi, 0 \}$.
+More precisely, throughout the paper we interpret solutions to~\ref{f:P} to mean viscosity solutions defined in the next definition, introduced by De Silva \cite[Definitions~2.2 and~2.3]{DeSilva2011}, and has been adopted in several subsequent works (see for instance \cite{DFS17, LR18, LT15}).